MrPickles/dotfiles/README.md

 To install fonts on your Mac go to the Powerline [fonts repository][powerline-fonts] and follow the installation instructions.

+To install Font Awesome symbols, follow the instructions found in the [Awesome Terminal Fonts][awesome-terminal-fonts] repository.

 Next you will want to change the fonts in your iTerm profile.
 Go to the `Text` tab in your current profile and pick an appropriate font.

+#### Patching the Font to be Font Awesome-compatible

+There are very detailed instructions on how to set up the fonts [here][fa-mac] cand [here][fa-mac-wiki].

 #### Solarized on iTerm